- New all-electric Ford Transit conversion available on schedule for March deliveries

 Lightning Systems, based in Loveland, Colo., is a leader in efficiency and emissions improvement solutions for fleets around the world.
 The company’s products include:

-- LightningElectric, a zero emissions full-electric fleet vehicle, with a hydrogen fuel cell range extender option;
+- LightningElectric, a zero emission full-electric fleet vehicle, with a hydrogen fuel cell range extender option;

 - LightningAnalytics, a cloud-based analytics system for fleet vehicles; and